4.1. SMU-10

 SMU measure settings

-The settings for the SMU-10 measure can be configured on the page for the module:
+Configure the settings for the SMU-10 measure on the lower half of the module’s screen:

 ../_images/SMU_DC_measure_settings.png